-This time I would like to tell you about a new recently launched project at Appen Connect.
+Have you heard of the Echo Music Search project from Appen Connect?
+I would like to tell you about this new recently launched project at Appen.
 I started on the project a month ago, and so far I think this project is one of the most interesting projects because it has to do with evaluation of music at iTunes!
 Yes, Apple also decided to work on improving of search relevancy of their services, and I think we can expect lots of new Apple projects being added at Appen Connect.

 This new project is code named Echo.
 The nature of the work is to evaluate an iTunes user query, and the relevance of the resulting content based on the specific artist, album, song, or playlist.
 Like the Yukon project, this music search project has more or less the same evaluation scale and rating logic: (Fully Met vs Navigational, Highly Met vs Excellent etc.) However, some rating rules are specific and unique for this project.

 So far I have been working on this project for about 1 month, and I really enjoy it.
 Besides making decent money, I expanded my favorite song list significantly.
 The working process is easy going and fairly smooth at around the 1-month mark, and not much intelligent effort is required.
 But before achieving this level of work flow, raters will have to carefully read and understand the 20 page guidelines.
 In order to develop a deep understanding of rating concepts, and deliver a high quality level of service, you need to thoroughly understand these guidelines.
 As with any Appen project, in order to be successful in the project, high quality output is required.
 As for the technical process, Apple has developed for its raters a very convenient tool called ‘baseline’.
 This tool is an integrated tool on a website from where raters perform their evaluation.
 This tool is convenient and user friendly, and simple to learn to use.